Carleton Rode All Saints'

 At Carleton Rode All Saints we have an active and lively congregation.
-Full details of our services can be found on the church’s own website www.carletonrodeallsaints.co.uk or in the monthly parish magazine.
+Details of our church can be found on the church’s own Facebook page https://www.facebook.com/Carletonrodeallsaints/or in the monthly parish magazine.
 You can pick up a copy of the parish magazine from the church.
 Another useful source of information about our church is 'A Church Near You' on http://www.achurchnearyou.com/.

 Although Carleton Rode doesn’t have a Messy Church we are closely linked with the Long Stratton Benefice which holds Messy Church every third Saturday of the month at St Mary’s Junior School in Long Stratton.

 Messy Church at St Mary’s Junior School is really well attended with over 20 families regularly attending.
 The morning starts with breakfast at 9 a.m. followed by crafts and activities at 9.30 a.m. and finally a short 15-minute worship service aimed at the young at 10.45 a.m.

 The feast of All Saints is of ancient origin and can be traced to the foundation by Pope Gregory III (731–741) of an oratory in St Peter's, Rome, for the relics ‘of the holy apostles and of all saints, martyrs and confessors, of all the just made perfect who are at rest throughout the world’, with the day of remembrance established on 1 November.
 This fell on the Celtic holiday of Samhain, which was also a harvest festival.